 Hollywood inspired me to go to Morocco.
-Tense psychological dramas like Babel and Allied, the 1942 classic Casablanca and action epics like Troy and Gladiator.
-Those who are old enough won't easily forget footage of The Rolling Stones galivanting around Morocco in the 1960s or that riotous episode of Absolutely Fabulous when Edina and Patsy fly to Morocco and nearly get arrested at the airport.
+Tense psychological dramas like Babel and Allied, the 1942 classic Casablanca, and action epics like Troy and Gladiator.

 Yet these films can't tell you what it's like to travel in Morocco.
 To begin with, it's an Islamic country so the laws and social norms are very different from the West.
 Alcohol, while not illegal, is hard to come by outside touristy areas and can only be consumed inconspicuously.
 Showing too much skin outside a beach or hotel pool is definitely not a good idea, and under no circumstances should a non-Muslim ever enter a mosque.
 Half the country shuts down on Fridays, the day of the Muslim sabbath, while restaurants only open late at night during the holy month of Ramadan when observant Muslims fast from sunup to sundown.

-Here are six other things I learned while traveling through Morocco.
+Here are six other things I learned while traveling around Morocco.

 Over the past few years, many of the biggest travel guides and websites have named the desert oasis city of Marrakesh, and the labyrinthine alleyways of its medina (or old city), the world's best destination.

 But Marrakesh has become a victim of its own success and is suffering from over-tourism.
 Nearly three million people visited in 2019 – outnumbering locals by nearly three to one and taking away from the medina's authenticity.

 Fez, 185mi (297km) east of Casablanca, is as authentic as they come; its 1,200-year-old medina is said to be the best-preserved old city of the Arab world.
 Cars can't possibly fit through the tall narrow archways of the medina's fortified walls, so locals use handcarts and donkeys to carry stuff around instead.